AdobeDocs/experience-manager-64.en/help/sites-administering/reporting.md

 * [Workflow Instance Report](#workflow-instance-report)
 * [Workflow Report](#workflow-report)

+>[!NOTE]
+>
+>These reports are only available in the Classic UI.
+For system monitoring and reporting in the modern UI, see the [Operations Dashboard.](/help/sites-administering/operations-dashboard.md)

 All reports can be accessed from the **Tools** console.
 Select **Reports** in the left-hand pane, then double-click the required report in the right-hand pane to open it for viewing and/or configuration.

 New instances of a report can also be created from the **Tools** console.
 Select **Reports** in the left-hand pane, then **New...** from the toolbar.
 Define a **Title** and **Name**, select the report type you require, then click **Create**.
 Your new report instance will appear in the list.
 Double-click this to open, then drag a component from the sidekick to create the first column and start the report definition.